transistorfet/moa/docs/posts/2021-11-making_an_emulator.md

 minor fixes which won't affect us here.
 I'll mostly be referring to the common aspects of both processors).
 One of the serial connections is used as a TTY to interact with either the unix-like Computie OS, or the monitor software that's normally stored in the flash chip.
-It also supports a CompactFlash card and SLIP connection over the other serial port for internet access, but we wont cover those here.
+It also supports a CompactFlash card and SLIP connection over the other serial port for internet access, but we won't cover those here.
 In order to get a working emulator, we'll focus on just the CPU, memory, and MC68681 controller.